 - Issuing a Request for Proposal (RFP) helps ensure that contracts are awarded competitively and that grantees obtain best value for the services and/or equipment they require.
 A Sample Document Assembly RFP can be utilized by programs seeking vendors for document assembly initiatives.
 Sections of this document may also apply to a broader range of technology projects.

-TIGs can be terminated for four reasons:
+TIGs can be terminated for four reasons and pursuant to the procedures discussed in this section:

 - By default if the recipient fails to provide required documentation on time, unless LSC, in its sole discretion, provides a written waiver or extension;